EricssonResearch/illia/docs/index.md

 ### Contributing

-The first thing you need to do to contribute to the project is to install its dependencies.
-In this project, we use [Poetry](https://python-poetry.org/) as the dependency manager.
-This allows us to group all the required libraries for each part of the process (normal library usage, development, and documentation generation) and manage these dependencies automatically.

-Currently, Poetry is configured not to create a package from this repository, meaning it does not generate a new environment with the project's dependencies.
-Instead, it installs the dependencies into the currently active environment, similar to any other library.
-You can use Poetry solely for dependency management without packaging the project.

 To simplify the process, we have created a Makefile that allows for a quick and easy installation.
 Follow these steps:

 1. Clone the current repository, update your system packages, and install `make`.
 On Linux, though it may vary by operating system or distribution, the commands are typically: